itayG98/mvvm-Pattern-EF6/README.md

  4. Download Entity Framework from NuGet package manager <a target="_blank" href="https://github.com/dotnet/ef6">Docs</a>

- 5. In order to run the app you will meed a data to initialize the app https://github.com/itayG98/mvvm-Pattern-EF6/blob/2b684d093e6f9990e529fa41e50ac4784f2e3eee/DimitryExercise2/MainWindow.xaml.cs#L31-L54
+ 5. In order to run the app you will meed a data to initialize the app you can uncomment this lines in mainWindow.Xaml.cs https://github.com/itayG98/mvvm-Pattern-EF6/blob/2b684d093e6f9990e529fa41e50ac4784f2e3eee/DimitryExercise2/MainWindow.xaml.cs#L31-L54